How To Find Potential Art Collectors

-The art world and online art sales have changed over the past ten years, thanks to the internet.
+The art world has changed over the past ten years, and online art sales continue to increase every year thanks to the internet.

-Art collectors have the opportunity to discover beautiful artwork from artists around the world.
+Art collectors have the opportunity to discover beautiful artwork from artists worldwide.

 New York artists can build an online presence to people who reside in California, Chicago, or even Italy.

-Once you know who it is you’re going after then you can begin to design a plan around how you will market to them so they can see you, begin to learn who you are and get to like you so they come and buy from you.
+Once you know who you’re going after, you can begin to design a plan around how you will market to them so they can see you, begin to learn who you are, and get to like you so they come and buy from you.
 (Source: Entrepreneur)

 What Is A Target Audience